inclusion-international/nfc-reader-in2-ss2024/README.md

 ## Documentation
 Comprehensive documentation and user guides are available in the `docs` directory.
 These guides are designed to support users in utilizing the NFC reader and app with AsTeRICS-Grid.

+## Contribution
+We welcome contributions to improve this project.
+Please refer to the `CONTRIBUTING.md` file for guidelines on how to contribute.

+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

 ---